 Using Co-op Advertising Funds to Own the Local Digital Market

 Nobody said change was easy.
 As it is, keeping a Co-op program running is a large task.
 On the other hand, adapting to a new style of Co-op advertising is a beast of its own.
 No one is expecting a brand to change its entire marketing program overnight.
 But, if you want to be in front of today’s consumers you need to get off the wagon and catch a ride on a new sports car!

-Here are a few ways to use your Co-op advertising funds to improve your marketing tactics in order to support your local channel partners:
+Here are a few ways to use your Co-op advertising funds in order to support your local channel partners:

 - Unless yellow pages, newspapers, and other forms of print advertisements are providing your brand with a great ROI, consider eliminating or reducing your Co-op funding for these marketing tactics.

 - Provide continues education on digital trends and their value propositions affecting the local marketplace.

 - Communicate with your partners on a regular basis to understand their pain points.
 As a result of communication, you can design Co-op programs that align with your partners’ local marketing needs.